FelixOnline/v2/content/articles/2012-11-15-triathalon-dominate-podium.md

 subtitle: >
   Ed Hallett runs and cycles, presumably not while writing this article
 date: "2012-11-15 22:22:50 +0000"

 # Attributes from Felix Online V1
 id: "2915"
 old_path: /sport/2915/triathalon-dominate-podium
 aliases:
  - /sport/2915/triathalon-dominate-podium
+imported: true
+comments:
+ - thanks all i am still about 15 kilos from my  best weight  but im in with psnaorel trainer madrid for at least another year   so ill smash it and get shredded to boot watch this space

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true